-if you answered yes to these questions, the Women’s and Gender Studies program at Concordia University Chicago could be a perfect match for you -- a unique program focused on academic analysis within a faith-based context.
+if you answered yes to these questions, the Women’s and Gender Studies program at Concordia University Chicago could be a perfect match for you!

 The first program of its kind in the Concordia University System, this interdisciplinary major explores gender as a theory and as a practice.
 The program intersects the women’s and gender studies discipline with psychology, sociology, art, media studies, communication, history, political science, theology and a range of other disciplines.

 The core faculty for our program are housed in multiple departments and are all trained in women’s and gender studies in their respective fields.
 The scope of our program also makes it a perfect minor for many majors here at Concordia-Chicago.